nuzulul/wifidrop/README.md

 * ✅ Support P2P direct connection whenever possible.
 * ✅ No need to create an account or register.
 * ✅ Automatically discover devices on the same WIFI network.
-* ✅ Transfer unlimited size of files between devices.
+* ✅ Transfer large files between devices.
 * ✅ Copy paste from the clipboard between devices.
 * ✅ Secured by built-in WebRTC end-to-end encryption.